Mucor racemosus

 Mucor racemosus is a rapidly growing, weedy mould belonging to the division Mucoromycota.
 It is one of the earliest fungi to be grown in pure culture and was first isolated in 1886.
 It has a worldwide distribution and colonizes many habitats such as vegetational products, soil and houses.
 The fungus is mostly known for its ability to exhibit both filamentous and yeast-like morphologies, often referred to as dimorphism.
 Stark differences are seen in both forms and conditions of the environment heavily affect the phases of the M. racemosus.
 Like many fungi, it also reproduces both sexually and asexually.
 The dimorphic capacity of this species has been proposed as an important factor in its pathogenicity and has enhanced the industrial importance.
 This species is considered an opportunistic pathogen, generally limited to immunocompromised individuals.
-It also been associated with allergy and inflammations of facial sinuses.
+It has also been associated with allergy and inflammations of facial sinuses.
 Its association with allergy has made it a common fungus used in allergen medical testing.
 Industrial use of the fungus is in the production of enzymes and the manufacture of certain dairy foods.

-Morphology and taxonomy
+Morphology

 The dimorphic form of the species mainly exists and grows vegetatively as either a filamentous hyphae (mould form) or as spherical yeast (yeast form).
 However, the organism is best known from the mould form which is characterised by the production of asexual reproductive state consisting of tall (up to 2 cm) needle-like sporangiophores with an apical swelling enclosed by a large sporangium filled with ellipsoidal, single-celled, smooth-walled, unpigmented sporangiospores.
 In the laboratory, the fungus forms dark grey or light grey colonies on most common laboratory media.
 If subjected to anaerobic conditions, the fungus may convert to the yeast-like form.
 Anaerobic conditions and 30% carbon dioxide presence stimulate conversion to yeast form.
 Likewise, cultures supplemented with Tween 80, ergosterol and supplied with 100% nitrogen also converted to yeast.
 Conversely, increasing oxygen concentration will cause conversion of the yeast form to the mould form.
 Like many zygomycetes, M. racemosus reproduces both sexually and asexually depending on environmental conditions.
 During sexual reproduction, hyphae of compatible mating types touch and fuse, ultimately giving rise to a thick-walled zygosporangium containing a single zygospore.
 Germination from the zygospore leads to growth of new hyphae that give rise to asexual spores of both + and - mating type.
 Germination of these spores produces new haploid hyphae of the same mating type.